Sunday, July 26, 2026

 • Incidents

-A fatal accident occurred on the Khujand-Guliston highway.
+A driver died in an accident on the Dushanbe-Khujand-Chanak highway.

-A fatal accident occurred on the Khujand-Guliston highway.
+A driver died in an accident on the Dushanbe-Khujand-Chanak highway.

 • Sport